Player escort: History

 This tradition emerged in Brazil, in the 1970s.
 The idea came from Ronan Ramos Oliveira, who at the time was public relations director at Clube Atlético Mineiro.
 On September 5, 1976, in a match between the clubs Atlético Mineiro and América Mineiro, he suggested that children go to the field with the team's players.
-The interesting thing here is that, at the beginning, the selected children had to be lookalikes of a player.
+At the beginning, the selected children had to be lookalikes of a player.
 The action was also a strategy for more families to start attending the games.

 The UEFA Euro 2000 was one of the first major events where player escorts appeared with every footballer, replacing the previous practice where the players on the team linked arms with each other.
 In club games children are usually members of youth teams or contest winners.
 Since 2002, World Cup or European Championship escorts are selected in a competition hosted by McDonald's and Lidl (for UEFA EURO 2024), sponsor of the event.

 Being a child mascot may or may not be free.
 Among FA Premier League clubs, some may charge £350-£600 depending on the fixture while others offer some free places through competitions and charities, and other clubs do not have a charge at all.

 On some occasions, there can be special escorts.
 For example, Ajax players walked out with their mothers on Mother's Day and São Paulo FC players walked out with dogs to promote the adoption of stray dogs within São Paulo.
 Some famous players like Wayne Rooney used to be player escorts in their childhood.